-Gregory E. Brown Jr., 27, of 509 Raquette Road, was sentenced Monday in St. Lawrence County Court for third-degree rape, a class E felony, and second-degree criminal possession of a weapon, a class C violent felony.
+Gregory E. Brown Jr., 27, of 509 Raquette Road, was sentenced in St. Lawrence County Court for third-degree rape and second-degree criminal possession of a weapon convictions.

 Brown had sexual contact with the girl, then 15, from August to October 2011.
 According to the indictment, those encounters included forcible compulsion during which he displayed a gun.

 On Sept.
-13, Brown was charged with felony second-degree assault after he struck another inmate in the face.
+13, Brown was arrested for felony second-degree assault after he struck another inmate in the face.

 Judge Richards said he was no longer bound by his commitment and sentenced Brown to the two additional years.